 The following resources are major tools for finding digitized texts related to the history of women and gender.

-Explore multiple aspects of late 19th-20th century African American communities in different cities through pamphlets, newspapers and periodicals, correspondence, official records, reports, and oral histories.
+Explore late 19th-20th century African American communities in different cities through pamphlets, newspapers and periodicals, correspondence, official records, reports, and oral histories.

 Searchable books, serials, manuscripts, court records, and reference publications.
 Access available for parts 1-4: Debates over Slavery and Abolition, Slave Trade in the Atlantic World, The Institution of Slavery, and The Age of Emancipation.